mpaluch/datacite-metadata-generator/README.md

 Notes:
 ======
-- Currently the 'Save to to file' feature does not work in Internet Explorer.
+- Currently the 'save to file' feature does not work in Internet Explorer.